shtoystack/docker-guacamole/README.md

 **2022-05-12** - updated to tomcat 9.0.63

-**2022-05-12** - added a new tag: github.
-This image is built on the github repos for guacamole-server and guacamole-client.
+**2022-05-12** - added a new tag: GitHub.
+This image is built on the GitHub repos for guacamole-server and guacamole-client.

 **2022-05-11** - updated to PostgresJDBC 42.3.5